moritzbyte/welcome_screen/README.md

     The script is designed for Linux-based systems.
 You might need to adjust the settings if you're using macOS or Windows.

     Font rendering might look different based on your system and installed fonts.

-License

-This project is licensed under the MIT License - see the LICENSE file for details.
-Acknowledgments

-    Font used: ByteBounce (this font is required for the full effect).

-    Inspired by the "hacker" aesthetic seen in movies and terminal-based applications.